Yashi-9/Telecom-Churn-Analysis/README.md

 Customer churn (or customer attrition) refers to the loss of customers or subscribers for any reason at all.It is an industry-wide problem and a major contributor to EBITDA margin.
 A churned consumer boosts the market share of competitors and generates little to no money.
 If a customer leaves for a competitor, the service provider's acquisition costs would go up and purchasing a new customer cost a service provider much more than keeping an existing one.Therefore it is important to manage and learn about the reasons a customer might be churning.
+### Introduction

+Customer churn is a critical challenge for businesses striving for long-term growth.
+This report analyzes churn patterns, identifies key risk factors, and presents strategic recommendations.
+The goal is to provide actionable insights for the Marketing and Customer Helpline teams to enhance customer retention.

 ### Data Cleaning
 1. Create a copy of base data.